chika-games/RPG-Maker-Specifications/docs/lmt.md

 RM2k/3 games typically only have one LMT file: `RPG_RT.lmt`.
 This is located within the same directory as the game's executable file.

 ## Data Types
-Little-endian byte order is assumed for all numerical types;
-the least significant byte is stored first, and the most significant byte is stored last.
+LMT files use little-endian byte ordering; the least significant byte is stored first, and the most significant byte is stored last.

 Types may be appended with `[n]` to denote a contiguous array of the type in question, where `n` indicates the number of elements.
 For example, `U8[4]` denotes a contiguous array of four unsigned 8-bit integers.